ashish-d/k2f-portal-pages/installation.md

 ### Installation

-Create an account on [salesforce.com].
-Use this link [https://login.salesforce.com/packaging/installPackage.apexp?p0=04t28000000MeJH] to install the Kandy package to your application.
+Use this link [https://login.salesforce.com/packaging/installPackage.apexp?p0=04t28000000MeJH] to install Kandy package to your application.

 ##### Configure package